Remco28/folder_declutter/how_to_test.md

       - Option A (current layout): PYTHONPATH=src python3 src/main.py
       - Option B (after Phase 2.1 adds packages): python3 -m src.main

-  What to test
+  What to test (Linux dev)

   - Window shows “Desktop Sorter”, stays on top.
-  - 2×3 grid of tiles; bottom shows “Recycle Bin” and a disabled “Undo”.
+  - 2×3 grid of tiles; bottom shows “Recycle Bin” and an Undo button.
   - Click a “+” tile → pick a folder → enter a label → label renders.
+  - Restart the app → defined tiles persist (Phase 4).
   - Hover a defined tile → tooltip shows full path; disappears on leave.
-  - Right‑click a defined tile → Change Location…, Rename Label…, Remove Location all work.
+  - Right‑click a defined tile → Change Location…, Rename Label…, Remove Location all work and persist.
-  - Press Ctrl+Z → should log “Undo requested (not implemented in Phase 2)”; button remains disabled.
+  - Drag-and-drop from a Linux file manager may not be supported; primary DnD target is Windows Explorer.

   Notes and troubleshooting